koalalab-inc/bolt/README.md

 ## Usage and Limitations

-BOLT is available to use for private as well as public repository on Github hosted ubuntu runners.
+BOLT is available to use for private as well as public repository on GitHub hosted ubuntu runners.
 Contact us if you want to use BOLT on self-hosted runners.